tahasadiki91/medical-decision-support/README.md

 ## 4. Prompt Engineering Insights

-Prompt engineering was highly useful for debugging technical issues and accelerating preprocessing and implementation.
-It helped resolve SHAP compatibility problems, generate code to parse the ARFF dataset, and improve handling of missing values and formatting issues.
-For example, I used iterative prompting to troubleshoot a matrix dimensionality error in the shap library caused by a recent update to TreeExplainer.
-I also used it to quickly write a data parser using scipy.io to automatically decode the raw.arff dataset format and dynamically clean missing values (NaNs) so the SVM model wouldn't crash during pipeline execution.
+Prompt engineering was useful for debugging technical issues and accelerating data preprocessing and implementation.
+It helped resolve SHAP compatibility problems, generate code to parse the ARFF dataset, and improve the handling of missing values and formatting issues.
+For example, iterative prompting was used to fix a matrix dimensionality error in the SHAP library caused by a recent update to TreeExplainer.
+It was also used to generate a data parser using scipy.io to decode the raw .arff dataset and automatically clean missing values (NaNs), preventing the SVM model from crashing during the pipeline execution.

 ## DATA ANALYSIS :Feature Analysis and Selection for Survival Prediction